Next: Character Classes, Up: Syntax of Regular Expressions [Contents][Index]

 Thus, ‘[ad]’ matches either one ‘a’ or one ‘d’, and ‘[ad]*’ matches any string composed of just ‘a’s and ‘d’s (including the empty string).
 It follows that ‘c[ad]*r’ matches ‘cr’, ‘car’, ‘cdr’, ‘caddaar’, etc.

-You can also include character ranges in a character alternative, by writing the starting and ending characters with a ‘-’ between them.
+You can also include character ranges in a bracket expression, by writing the starting and ending characters with a ‘-’ between them.
 Thus, ‘[a-z]’ matches any lower-case ASCII letter.
 Ranges may be intermixed freely with individual characters, as in ‘[a-z$%.]’, which matches any lower case ASCII letter or ‘$’, ‘%’ or period.
 However, the ending character of one range should not be the starting point of another one; for example, ‘[a-m-z]’ should be avoided.

 The following aspects of ranges are specific to Emacs, in that POSIX allows but does not require this behavior and programs other than Emacs may behave differently: